English (ENG)

 Course usage information

-Reading and analysis of selected works in a global survey of the early modern period to the industrial revolution, 1500 CE–1789 CE.
+Reading and analysis of selected works in a global survey of literature from the Early Modern period to the Industrial Revolution, 1500 CE–1789 CE.

 Course usage information